gizatechxyz/orion/README.md

 [![All Contributors](https://img.shields.io/badge/all_contributors-2-green.svg?style=flat-square)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->

-**ONNX Runtime inference** can enable faster customer experiences and lower costs, supporting models from deep learning frameworks such as PyTorch and TensorFlow/Keras as well as classical machine learning libraries such as scikit-learn, LightGBM, XGBoost, etc. ONNX Runtime is compatible with different hardware, drivers, and operating systems, and provides optimal performance by leveraging hardware accelerators where applicable alongside graph optimizations and transforms.
+**ONNX Runtime inference** can enable faster user experiences and lower costs, supporting models from deep learning frameworks such as PyTorch and TensorFlow/Keras as well as classical machine learning libraries such as scikit-learn, LightGBM, XGBoost, etc. ONNX Runtime is compatible with various hardware, drivers, and operating systems, and provides optimal performance by leveraging hardware accelerators where applicable alongside graph optimizations and transforms.
 [Learn more &rarr;](https://www.onnxruntime.ai/docs/#onnx-runtime-for-inferencing)

 In this repository you can find the new ONNX Runtime built using [Cairo](https://www.cairo-lang.org/).
 The purpose of this repository is to provide the runtime implementation for verfiable ML model inferences using STARKs.